 Andrew Clopton's practice focuses on high-stakes litigation, dispositive motions, and appeals.
-He has particular experience in class actions, employment litigation, business and toxic tort litigation, shareholder and derivative litigation, and constitutional litigation.
-And he has represented clients across a variety of industries, including higher education, automotive, aviation, health care, hospitality, and financial services.
+He has particular experience in employment litigation, business and toxic tort litigation, shareholder and derivative litigation, constitutional litigation, and class actions.
+And he has experience across a variety of industries, including higher education, automotive, aviation, health care, and financial services.

 Andrew has represented clients in jurisdictions around the country, and at all three levels of the federal judiciary, including the U.S. Supreme Court.
-He has played a primary role in drafting many successful dispositive motions and appellate briefs.
+He has played a primary role in drafting numerous successful dispositive motions and appellate briefs on issues ranging from sovereign immunity to agency liability under Title VII.

 Andrew has taught as a graduate student instructor at the University of Michigan and an adjunct instructor at Wayne State University Law School.
-He maintains an active pro bono practice, having successfully represented clients in asylum proceedings and veterans' disability appeals.
-And he remains active in his community, serving as a member of the Michigan State Bar's U.S. Courts Committee, a member of the board of trustees at his church, and a coach in a local youth soccer league.
+He maintains an active pro bono practice, having successfully represented clients in asylum proceedings, criminal appeals, and veterans' disability appeals.
+And he remains active in his community, having served as a member of the Michigan State Bar's U.S. Courts Committee, a member of the board of trustees and an elder at his church, and a coach in a local youth soccer league.

 Before joining Jones Day, Andrew served as a judicial clerk on the U.S. Court of Appeals for the Sixth Circuit and the U.S. District Court for the Western District of Michigan.

-- University of Michigan (J.D. magna cum laude 2015; Order of the Coif; Managing Executive Editor, Award for Exceptional Service, Michigan Journal of Law Reform); University of Northern Iowa (B.A. in Economics, honors with distinction, 2011)
+- University of Michigan (J.D. magna cum laude 2015; Order of the Coif; Managing Executive Editor, Michigan Journal of Law Reform); University of Northern Iowa (B.A. in Economics, honors with distinction, 2011)

-- Michigan, U.S. District Courts for the Eastern and Western Districts of Michigan, and U.S. Court of Appeals for the Sixth Circuit
+- Michigan; U.S. Courts of Appeals for the Sixth and Seventh Circuits; and U.S. District Courts for the Eastern and Western Districts of Michigan and the Southern District of Indiana

 - Law Clerk to: Judge David W. McKeague, U.S. Court of Appeals, Sixth Circuit (2017-2018) and Judge Paul L. Maloney, U.S. District Court, Western District of Michigan (2015-2017)